Hello, World.

 Finally, on line 6, we see //write your code here.

 The two forward slashes mean this is a comment.
 Comments are sections of code ignored by the Java compiler when writing programs.
 They are used to take notes and explain what is going on.
 It is a good practice to use comments in your programs so you can understand what your code is doing when you come back to it later, or to explain what the code is doing to people reviewing your work.
-This is just a placeholder IntelliJ put in to tell us that this is where you start coding.
+This is just a placeholder IntelliJ put in to tell us that this is where your code goes.

 //this is a comment in a single line